 top of page

-Mentor Recruitment
+Mentor

-Ongoing Survey Results
+Survey Results

-In a December 2022 MENTOR New York poll, 79% of responders reported that they were not recruiting enough new mentors to sustain their programs.
-To tackle this critical issue, we're conducting research that explores how to increase the number of volunteer mentors throughout New York State.
+In a December 2022 MENTOR New York poll, 79% of responders reported that they were not recruiting enough new mentors to sustain their mentoring programs.

+To tackle this critical issue, we surveyed program leaders, current mentors, and prospective mentors to explore how we can increase the number of volunteers throughout New York State.
 Findings will allow us to develop stronger, data-informed recruitment practices that can be leveraged by the whole mentoring movement.

 Program Leaders